lordmauve/codex/codex-rs/README.md

 You can also download a platform-specific release directly from our [GitHub Releases](https://github.com/openai/codex/releases).

+### Verify downloaded releases

+Detailed guidance for verifying the Sigstore provenance bundles that ship with every release is available in [`docs/release-attestations.md`](./docs/release-attestations.md).

 ## What's new in the Rust CLI

 While we are [working to close the gap between the TypeScript and Rust implementations of Codex CLI](https://github.com/openai/codex/issues/1262), note that the Rust CLI has a number of features that the TypeScript CLI does not!